AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

     ![refresh schema](images/refresh_db.png){ width="300" }

-6. Type the commands below and execute it to set "intro_to_sql" as the default schema:
+6. Type and execut the commands below to set "intro_to_sql" as the default schema:

     ```sql
     USE intro_to_sql;